szabgab/awesome-for-non-programmers/README.md

 * [Awesome App Ideas](https://github.com/tastejs/awesome-app-ideas) A list of app ideas.
 You can add your own app ideas.
 Non-Programmers can create app ideas for programmers looking through the list to solve.
 * [Awesome Fantasy](https://github.com/RichardLitt/awesome-fantasy): A list of fantasy books and TV-series that anyone can contribute to.
 * [first contributions](https://github.com/firstcontributions/first-contributions) Beginner friendly repository, just update your name and bingo!
+* [Legesher](https://github.com/legesher/legesher): An usefull tool aimed at non-native english speakers and beginner programers.
+With the Legesher project, there are a lot of opportunities for people of all backgrounds to contribute the skills they either want to grow in or give back.
+With a strong emphasis on written language translation, individuals who are bilingual have a great space to contribute.

 ## Contributing to this list

 If you'd like to add an item, please provide a brief description what non-programmers can do and how can they contribute to that project.
 Include a link directly to the page that explains how and what to contribute.